 Nome, frisky and ready to run again.
 Their efforts helped to open up Alaska for

-By the time of the Gold Rush, Alaskan Malamutes, with their ability to haul equipment and
+By the time of the Gold Rush, Alaskan Malamutes, with their ability to haul equipment

-dollars for one good dog and $1500 for a small team!
+pay $500 dollars for one good dog and $1500 for a small team!

 Polar Expeditions -- Multiple expeditions between 1909-1956

-Alaskan Malamutes contributed to the polar expeditions of Perry, Amundsen, and Byrd to the
+Alaskan Malamutes contributed to the polar expeditions of Perry, Amundsen, and

-this vast continent could not have been accomplished
+successful exploration of this vast continent could not have been accomplished

 without the help of the Alaskan Malamute.
 They were able to work for weeks on end

 without negative effects of the daily strain.
 They still actively do this work today.

 Helping France in World War I. -- 1914-1918

 During World War I., the Alaskan Malamute was called into service by the French

 army where troops in far-reaching mountain outposts were surrounded and cut off

 from supplies.
 The Nome Kennel Club shipped 450 Alaska Malamutes to France

 where the dogs easily tackled the harsh conditions and moved needed supplies to

 The Serum Run -- 1925

 Alaskan Malamutes participated in the historical 1925 Serum Run to Nome, a fact

 that most people do not know.

 World War II. -- 1939-1945

 The Alaskan Malamute was important to America’s efforts during World War II.
-They pulled
+They

-transportation.
+mechanical means of transportation.
 They were used as pack animals to carry